iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 # Foreign key constraint: Session 5

+**A `Foreign Key` is a field in one table that refers to the primary key in another table.**

+The table with the `foreign key` is called the child table, the table with `primary key` is called the parent table.

  Suppose, there is no table in database.
 We will create a `students` table in `trendytech` database like this.

  ```